veekaybee/veekaybee.github.io/content/blog/2023-03-13-both-pyramids-are-white.md

     Be easy to work with.

-These two ideas, of trying to both stand out and fit in, are extremely strong, and both work at odds with each other throughout our careers.
+These two ideas, of trying to both stand out and fit in, are extremely strong, and both work at odds with each other throughout our careers and our lives.

 It's hard to find a balance and let the intermediate state win, but I find that, just as helpful as working through it, it's really important even to be aware that both pyramids, the white and black, exist.